PlumCantaloupe/circlesxr/README.md

 ----------------

-## Learning More About AFrame and Javascript Development
+## Learning More About A-Frame and Javascript Development
 ##### *[back to top](#circles-vr-learning-framework)*

 <br>